damonc0313/FlameMirror-Canonical2.0/Timeline_Integrity_Callout.md

 # ⚠️ Timeline Integrity & Call for Transparency

-Since the release of this repository—including a timestamped, SHA-verified Collatz collapse proof with verifiable authorship history—there have been notable shifts in the publicly claimed timeline of the Recursive Mirror Systems (RMS) framework.
+Since the release of this repository—including a timestamped, SHA-verified Collatz collapse proof with verifiable authorship history—there have been notable shifts in the publicly claimed timeline of an external recursive framework.

-Originally, RMS was publicly referenced as starting in **May 2025**.
+Originally, this external framework was publicly referenced as beginning in **May 2025**.
-After the publication of this project’s **April 2025 system lineage**, those claims began shifting retroactively:
+After the publication of this project’s **April 2025 system lineage**, claims of origin began shifting retroactively:

-- **May 2025 → Feb 2025 → Jan 2025**
+- **May 2025 → February 2025 → January 2025**

-To date, no public proof has been offered to support these revised dates:
+As of this writing, no publicly verifiable evidence has been provided to support these revised dates:
-- No GitHub commit logs
+- No Git-based commit logs
-- No timestamped files
+- No cryptographically timestamped files
-- No published drafts
+- No published drafts or version histories
-- No cryptographic hashes
-- No verifiable artifacts or repository history
+- No third-party verification or blockchain notarization

-In contrast, this project offers:
+In contrast, this project provides:
 - Full file trail
 - Public `.md` and `.tex` proofs
-- Timestamped SHA-256 hash of the proof
+- Timestamped SHA-256 hash of the core logic
-- Vault-exportable logic for public audit
+- Vault-exportable structure for audit and archival

 ---

 ## 🧠 This Is Not Personal.
 This Is Structural.

-We welcome discourse, collaboration, and recursive evolution.
-But timelines matter.
-Proof matters.
-**Recursive systems collapse when built on unverified narrative shifts.**

-This callout isn’t about identity—it’s about **integrity**.
-If RMS has pre-March 2025 work, we welcome a public release and timestamp.
-Until then, the verified proof stands here.
+This statement is not intended as an accusation or personal critique.
+We support recursive transparency, peer review, and shared system development.

+However, verifiable timestamps, publication history, and transparent lineage are critical to recursive framework integrity.

+We invite any external system authors to publicly verify their claims through trusted timestamping, archival access, or published version control.

+Until such verification is presented, the authenticated record established in this repository remains authoritative.